mattruzicka/evolvable/README.md

 Specifying the **fitness_goal** is useful when there's a known fitness you're trying to achieve.
 We use it in the evolvable sentence example above.
 If you want your population to keep evolving until it hits a particular fitness goal, set **generations_count** to a large number.
 The **generations_count** keyword argument tells ```#evolve!``` how many times to run.

-If you're interested in seeing exactly how ```Evolvable::Population#evolve!``` works, Open up the [Population](https://github.com/mattruzicka/evolvable/blob/master/lib/evolvable/population.rb) class and check out the following methods:
+If you're interested in seeing exactly how ```Evolvable::Population#evolve!``` works, open the [Population](https://github.com/mattruzicka/evolvable/blob/master/lib/evolvable/population.rb) class and check out the following methods:

 - ```evaluate_objects!```
 - ```select_objects!```